 - cost of new services

 - do you require double or single storey?
-This is important in siting on your new block
+This is important for designing on your new block.

 - are you looking at a modern or contemporary facade?
 This may be at odds with your neighbours.

 Whichever option you go with you will still require a design, plans, specifications and building permits.
 In many cases it may be wise to engage an architect to draw up a very simple concept plan so as to get a cost estimate to compare a new home build with a renovation.
 This may make your decision to either renovate or to knock down and rebuild easier.

 Finally when comes to comparing time frames there may not be a great difference between a major renovation and building a new home.
 Call us today and find out how long each option is likely to take.